Jantar Mantar, Jaipur: Description

-The Vrihat Samrat Yantra, which means the "great king of instruments", is 88 ft high; its shadow tells the time of day.
+The Vrihat Samrat Yantra, which means the "great king of instruments", is 88 ft high, making it one of the world's largest sundials.
 Its face is angled at 27 degrees, the latitude of Jaipur.
+It is purported to tell the time to an accuracy of about two seconds in Jaipur local time.
+Its shadow moves visibly at 1 mm per second, or roughly a hand's breadth (6 cm) every minute.
 The Hindu chhatri (small cupola) on top is used as a platform for announcing eclipses and the arrival of monsoons.

 The instruments are in most cases huge structures.
 The scale to which they have been built has been alleged to increase their accuracy.
 However, the penumbra of the sun can be as wide as 30 mm, making the 1mm increments of the Samrat Yantra sundial devoid of any practical significance.
-Additionally, the masons constructing the instruments had insufficient experience with construction of this scale, and subsidence of the foundations has subsequently misaligned them.
-The samrat yantra, for instance, which is a sundial, is claimed to tell the time to an accuracy of about two seconds in Jaipur local time.
-The Giant Sundial, known as the Samrat Yantra (The Supreme Instrument) is one of the world's largest sundials, standing 27 metres tall.
-Its shadow moves visibly at 1 mm per second, or roughly a hand's breadth (6 cm) every minute, which can be a profound experience to watch.
+Additionally, the masons constructing the instruments had insufficient experience with the construction of this scale, and subsidence of the foundations has subsequently misaligned them.